 - 1. Criminal activity resulting in one or more felony convictions involving arson, homicide, kidnapping, sex crimes, human trafficking, terrorism, crimes against government or government officials or the illegal distribution or manufacture of a controlled substance will always result in a denial of housing. - 2.
 Criminal activity resulting in one or more felony convictions for crimes other than involving arson, homicide, kidnapping, sex crimes, human trafficking, terrorism, crimes against government or government officials or the illegal distribution or manufacture of a controlled substance will result in a denial of housing if the conviction or exit from incarceration occurred within ten (10) years. - 3.
-A record of three or more separate instances where the applicant is involved in criminal activities resulting in felony convictions within twenty (20) years of the most recent conviction or exit from incarceration will result in denial of housing.
+A record of three or more separate instances within twenty (20) years where the applicant is involved in criminal activities resulting in felony convictions or within twenty (20) years from the date the applicant exited from incarceration will result in denial of housing.